lmigueldf/doc/guide/hello-world.md

 run:

 ~~~
-$ devkit init hello-world
+$ devkit init helloworld
 ~~~

-This creates the `./hello-world/` directory at the current working path, and generates a new application that inherits from the "empty" template.
-Now you can start the devkit simulator, which should show your new 'hello-world' application on the left.
+This creates the `./helloworld/` directory at the current working path, and generates a new application that inherits from the "empty" template.
+Now you can start the devkit simulator, which should show your new 'helloworld' application on the left.

 ~~~